 Scholarships for Disadvantaged Students

 In July 2016, Samuel Merritt University (SMU) was awarded $7.8 million in scholarship money for disadvantaged students who will join the University's mission to diversify the healthcare workforce and improve outcomes in underserved communities.
-It is the largest amount of scholarship money awarded by HRSA to a single university or college in the U.S. this year.
+It is the largest amount of scholarship money awarded by HRSA to a single university or college in the U.S. for 2016.
+It is a four year grant, ending in 2020.
 The grant money — distributed by the Health Resources and Services Administration (HRSA) — is available to SMU students entering or enrolled in the following programs:

 - Doctor of Physical Therapy

 - Entry-Level MSN Family Nurse Practitioner Program (ELMSN FNP Oakland campus students only.
 Online students are not eligible.)

 The federal assistance, known as the Scholarship for Disadvantaged Students (SDS) program, will be available to students from economically and educationally disadvantaged backgrounds.
 Each of the above programs will receive $650,000 per year over the next four years for the scholarships.

 Under this program, the University will award up to $30,000 per year to each recipient, depending on need.
 New and continuing students are eligible to receive this scholarship.
 Because these are federal grant awards and the university receives notice of continuation of the grant each year (see Important Information below), decisions on scholarship recipients are made on a year-to-year basis.
 A recipient may receive notice of an intent to give the award each year of enrollment, but it will be contingent on continued federal funding in subsequent years.
 We cannot guarantee that a recipient in one year will receive funding in subsequent years.
 Because awards are determined annually and offered to incoming as well as continuing some students may receive the award in one year but not subsequent years and students not eligible one year may become eligible in subsequent years.